October 15, 2019

 Milton H. Erickson - the father of the modern hypnosis treatment

-Hypnosis: what is this all about?
+Hypnosis: What is this all about?

 Clinical hypnosis is becoming more popular since no alternative treatment exists or is equivalent to it when treating behavioral challenges.
-Millions of people around the globe have greatly benefitted from this treatment system.
-Even though numerous surgical procedures and drugs are available in the market today, clinical hypnosis has evolved to be a workable and famous alternative to these options as it has been proven to have no track record of side effects.
+Millions of people around the globe have greatly benefited from this treatment system.
+Even though numerous surgical procedures and drugs are available on the market today, clinical hypnosis has evolved to be a workable and famous alternative to these options, as it has been proven to have no track record of side effects.
 It is an effective way to quit addictions such as smoking and alcoholism.
 It has also been tested and proven to be an efficient way of addressing depression, weight loss, and building and developing a person’s self-esteem and confidence.
 The medical society widely uses clinical hypnosis to assist patients in suppressing pain arising from terrible medical situations such as cancer.
 And today, many more people consider hypnosis a possible solution to all their problems.

 Clinical hypnosis

 Notably, the timeframe in which one would experience significant results from clinical hypnosis differs for each person.
 Still, asserting that no one should expect an immediate and perfect result after just a session is safe.
 You would need to be patient to perform and repeat the procedure as often as required in the exact manner instructed.
 The success of the treatment is jeopardized if you break the pattern in any way, and you would have to begin all over again.
 Be reminded that your mind and body will undergo a series of changes as you undergo clinical hypnosis, especially if you are trying to overcome a bad habit or rise above depression.
-These cases need extra work, dedication, and commitment on your part because it takes longer to overcome than other issues.
+These cases need extra work, dedication, and commitment because they take longer to overcome than other issues.

 The result is that your hard work and perseverance will not end in uselessness.
 Clinical hypnosis can bring unprecedented improvement to your life in countless ways.
-Take, for instance, if you are struggling with depression, rising above it and gaining a more positive posture in life may be the best thing that you will experience.
+For instance, if you are struggling with depression, rising above it and gaining a more positive posture in life may be the best thing that you will experience.
 This will enhance your life and social interaction in different ways, allowing you to enjoy a healthier and happier life.
 Please discuss this with a professional before you carry it out at home.
 This ensures you have all the necessary knowledge and information and can fully explore the method.

 The difference between Hypnosis and hypnotherapy

 Hypnosis and hypnotherapy have a long history as reputable methods used by trained and qualified hypnotists and hypnotherapists in the therapeutic process.
-One of the main differences between Hypnosis and hypnotherapy is that hypnosis is a state of mind, while hypnotherapy is the therapeutic modality in which hypnosis is used.
+One of the main differences between hypnosis and hypnotherapy is that hypnosis is a state of mind, while hypnotherapy is the therapeutic modality in which hypnosis is used.

 Myth about hypnosis